 - We attempt to become more powerful by advancing in levels

-- We seek to obtain better gear by both adventuring and purchasing gear from player and NPCs
+- We seek to obtain better gear by both adventuring and purchasing gear from players and NPCs

-- We strive to become better players by improving our abilities and learning how to play our class
+- We strive to become better players by learning how to play our class and improving our abilities

 - We seek the safety of numbers by banding together with other players

 - We avoid being exposed to situations where risk outweighs reward

 When there is no real loss or loss has been trivialized or when victory is assured, we do not care about those things as much.